On this page:

 Closing a rooming house

-To find out about closing a rooming house and ending a licence, view our Closing a rooming house page.
+To find out about closing a rooming house and ending a licence, view Closing a rooming house.

 Resources for rooming house operators

 The Registered Accommodation Association of Victoria (RAAV) provides a handbook for rooming house operators, and brochure summarising your legal obligations.
-To download these resources, visit the RAAV website.
+To download these resources, visit RAAV.

-For information on your business rights and responsibilities under the Australian Consumer Law, view our:
+For information on your business rights and responsibilities under the Australian Consumer Law, view: